 All of this is reason to make your own nachos, with cheese and toppings you choose.
 You’ll want to choose a cheese with great meltability, which is why crumbly feta and queso fresco are out.
 The best melters are cheddar, Monterey Jack, and American cheese, to name a few.
 If you do choose to make a cheese sauce, which is the best method to make nachos, you’ll want to melt your freshly grated cheese on low heat.
 There’s no rushing this process.
 You are making nachos.

-Below are 10 types of cheese that will give you the best meltability, taste, and texture.
+Below are 13 types of cheese that will give you the best meltability, taste, and texture.
 The recipes below also showcase the best methods to use whatever cheese (or cheeses) you ultimately choose to include.
-And yes, you should definitely keep these nacho recipes on hand for the Super Bowl.
+And yes, you should definitely keep these nacho recipes on hand for everyday cravings and the Super Bowl.

 Cheddar reigns as one of the best cheeses to include in your nacho recipe.
 A young cheddar cheese (one that hasn't been aged) will have the best meltability due to its high moisture content.
-The beer braised steak nachos from A Better Happier St. Sebastian uses shredded cheddar cheese.
+The sheet pan cheesesteak nachos from Host the Toast uses shredded cheddar cheese.
 Try a sharp cheddar for a bit of tang.

 Put down the single slices of yellow American cheese you used to find in your lunchbox.
 These chorizo nachos with white queso sauce from The Kitchn uses white American cheese, which creates the silky sauce often seen at your favorite Tex-Mex restaurant.